hiconic-os/hiconic.platform.reflex/docs/notes/copilot.md

 All modules in the platform are iterated through each round before proceeding to the next round, ensuring a consistent global ordering.

-### 3.3 Module Discovery

-Modules are discovered via a classpath-based mechanism:

-1. The platform enumerates all `META-INF/rx-module.properties` resources from the classpath.
-2. Each file contains a `wire-module` property pointing to a Java enum class.
-3. The platform loads the enum's `INSTANCE` field, which must implement `RxModule<? extends RxModuleContract>`.
-4. Loading is parallelized for performance.

 ### 3.4 Module Dependency Graph and Export/Import

 Modules can define inter-module dependencies through the **Export/Import** mechanism: